Charles Keating IV: Funeral and remembrance

 A memorial for Keating at Tidelands Park in Coronado, California.
 Some of his combat gear is shown including his FN SCAR 17 and MK-18 rifles.

 Keating's remains were flown to Dover Air Force Base, and his family was present for a private transfer-of-remains ceremony before his remains were sent to San Diego for his funeral.
 On May 12, 2016, over 1,000 people came to Keating's public memorial ceremony at Tidelands Park in Coronado, California.
 The city invited the public to line the streets during the funeral procession which went through Coronado the next day and ended at Fort Rosecrans National Cemetery where Keating was buried.
 Before his funeral, Keating was posthumously promoted to chief petty officer, since he had passed the tests to do so before his final deployment.
 A Mass was also held for Keating by Cardinal Timothy M. Dolan at St. Patrick's Cathedral in New York City.
 President Barack Obama mentioned Keating in a speech on Memorial Day at Arlington National Cemetery: "One of Keating's platoon mates sent his parents a letter from Iraq: 'Please tell everyone Chuck saved a lot of lives today,' it said.
 He left us, 'with that big signature smile on his handsome face, as always.
 Chuck was full of aloha, but was also a ferocious warrior.'"

 On January 13, 2017, Secretary of the Navy Ray Mabus awarded 8 Silver Stars and 8 Navy Crosses to current, former and deceased members of Naval Special Warfare during a medal upgrade ceremony at Virginia Beach, Virginia.
 Keating's Silver Star was upgraded to the Navy Cross and was presented to his family.
-The medal upgrades were a result of a branchwide review of over 300 valor medals awarded during the Global War on Terror.
+The medal upgrades were a result of a branchwide review of over 300 valor medals awarded for actions in Afghanistan and Iraq.

 The C4 Foundation was founded in 2019 and is named after Keating.
 The foundation owns and operates a 560 acres ranch located 45 mi east of San Diego in the Mesa Grande area.
 The foundation and ranch are dedicated to helping SEALs recover from their high stress jobs.
 Charles Keating III currently serves as the foundation's president and Brooke Clark (Keating's widow) is formerly the vice president.
 Navy SEAL Medal of Honor recipients Edward Byers and Britt K. Slabinski serve on the board of directors and the advisory board respectively.
 Scott P. Moore and Keating's brother William are also on the advisory board.
 Professional skateboarder Rodney Mullen serves on the scientific advisory board.
 In a series of social media posts on Memorial Day 2019, former Navy SEAL Dan Crenshaw honored several fallen special operations members including Keating.

 A Battlefield cross with some of Keating's diving gear.